 Gearheads tend to focus on the third-gen Plymouth Hemi ‘Cuda, so the second-generation Barracuda is kind of overlooked.
 That’s a shame, because this really is a cool muscle car in its own right.
 On the plus side, being overlooked also makes it relatively affordable, so it’s feasible for regular people to get their hands on one.

 Hagerty reckons a ’68 Barracuda 2-door hardtop coupe in good condition and fitted with the 318 V8 should cost just under $16,000.
 That’s a bargain!
-Those looking for a restoration object can probably get that price closer to $10,000.
+Those looking for a restoration object can probably get a price closer to $10,000.

 1971 Chevy Nova

 Many muscle car enthusiasts used to turn their noses up at the Chevrolet Nova, but I think it has aged well.
 It offers classic styling and a cool design, and with the right engine, it makes all the right noises and goes fast enough to get us in trouble.
-Oh, and it’s also a bargain!
+Oh, and it’s also affordable!

 Our friends over at Hagerty say we can buy a ’71 Nova SS with the 270-hp 350 V8 for less than $30,000.
 If that’s too much, or you want a project, I suggest the 1975 Nova SS instead.
 It may only have a 110-hp 262, but it can be yours for roughly $11,000.
 Then, you can spend the money you saved on an LS swap and force sports cars to dine on your dust as the light turns green.